Prometheus' tearsThierry Zaboitzeff

 Records 15.11.2022

-Co-founder of the Art Zoyd collective, Thierry Zaboitzeff comes back today, in 3 CDs, on 50 years of music(s).
-The occasion to rediscover one of the most singular and transgenre adventures of the French musical landscape.
+Co-founder of the Art Zoyd collective, Thierry Zaboitzeff now looks back over 50 years of music(s) on 3 CDs.
+An opportunity to rediscover one of the most singular and transgenre adventures in the French musical landscape.

-In 1984, the musician Thierry Zaboitzeff publishes, on the Cryonic label, a first solo album called Prométhée.
-The cover of the disc, a painting signed Raymond Majchrzak, shows two visibly worried doctors at the bedside of a dying man, who probably doesn't have much longer.
-The strangeness of the relationship between this image and the name of Prometheus has haunted me ever since I discovered this record, a few years after its release.
-The deconstruction of the myth to anchor it in a daily life as banal as sordid lets imagine a music drawing its roots in the same dichotomy, linking the sacred to the grey of the daily life.
+In 1984, musician Thierry Zaboitzeff released his first solo album, Prométhée, on the Cryonic label.
+The album cover, a painting by Raymond Majchrzak, shows two visibly worried doctors at the bedside of a dying man, who probably doesn't have long to live.
+The strange relationship between this image and the name Prometheus has haunted me ever since I discovered this record, a few years after its release.
+The deconstruction of myth to anchor it in everyday life as banal as it is sordid suggests a music rooted in the same dichotomy, linking the sacred to the dullness of everyday life.

-When this first solo opus, Prométhée, was released, Thierry Zaboitzeff, a native of Maubeuge, already had a long career behind him, within the Art Zoyd collective, active since 1968.
-Collective more than group, because about thirty musicians came to play there over time, even if the hard core was composed of Zaboitzeff, Patricia Dallio and Gérard Hourbette, whose death in 2018 marked the end of the activities after 50 years of good and loyal services.
-Initially formed for stage music, theater, dance, Art Zoyd released his first record in 1976, the already very successful Symphonie Pour Le Jour Où Brûleront Les Cités, and the fifteen years that followed saw masterpieces flourish: Music for the Odyssey (1979), Generation Without a Future (1980), Phase IV (1982), The Unquiet Spaces (1983), The Marriage of Heaven and Hell (1985), as well as, our two favorites, Berlin (1987) and Nosferatu (1990).
+When his first solo opus, Prométhée, came out, Maubeuge-born Thierry Zaboitzeff already had a long career behind him, with the Art Zoyd collective, active since 1968.
+More of a collective than a group, since some thirty musicians have joined over the years, even if the core group was made up of Zaboitzeff, Patricia Dallio and Gérard Hourbette, whose death in 2018 marked the end of their activities after 50 years of loyal service.
+Initially trained for stage, theater and dance music, Art Zoyd released his first album in 1976, the already highly successful Symphonie Pour Le Jour Où Brûleront Les Cités, and the fifteen years that followed saw masterpieces flourish: Musique pour l'Odyssée (1979), Génération sans Futur (1980), Phase IV (1982), Les Espaces Inquiets (1983), Le Mariage du Ciel et de l'Enfer (1985), and our two favorites, Berlin (1987) and Nosferatu (1990).

-When the group started, it was without equivalent; this music had never been heard before, nor would it be copied afterwards.
-Nevertheless, Art Zoyd's influence will be determining on all the adventurous music of the end of the XXth century.
+When the group debuted, it was without equal; this music had never been heard before, nor would it be copied thereafter.
+Yet Art Zoyd's influence would be decisive on all the adventurous music of the late 20th century.
 Influential, but inimitable.
-From the very beginning, the strong characteristics of the Art Zoyd sound are affirmed.
-It is a liturgical music, which does not fear to use symbols, and which mixes influences as diverse as progressive rock, free jazz, neo-classical, contemporary music and, distant cousin, experimental music.
-The works are often instrumental, and when the voice is heard, it is guttural, seems to come out of the darkness, chanting more than singing.
+Right from the start, the strong characteristics of the Art Zoyd sound were asserted.
+The music is liturgical, unafraid to use symbols, and blends influences as diverse as progressive rock, free jazz, neo-classical, contemporary music and, a distant cousin, experimental music.
+The works are often instrumental, and when the voice is heard, it is guttural, seeming to emerge from the darkness, chanting more than singing.

-Accustomed to composing for the stage, Art Zoyd became passionate about another discipline, that of composing for the cinema.
-But their specificity will be to compose music for films from the golden age of the silent era.
-Pioneers in the genre, they created gigantic and impressive cine-concerts, an exercise to which many musicians nowadays are accustomed but which, at the time, was a real event.
-They opened the series with Murnau's Nosferatu, followed by Faust by the same filmmaker, and then introduced the public to Benjamin Christensen's wonderful Häxan, at a time when the film was invisible.
-This was followed by soundtracks for Fritz Lang's Metropolis, Jean Epstein's The Fall of the House of Usher, and Dziga Vertov's The Man with the Camera.
-These film-concerts are real scenic experiences.
-Art Zoyd is not content to play the music of a film by hiding behind or next to the screen, but puts himself on stage in a spectacular, sometimes grandiloquent way, creating a living spectacle where image and sound communicate permanently.
-The films are thus taken out of their programmed museification to find a saving contemporary resonance.
+Accustomed to composing for the stage, Art Zoyd developed a passion for another discipline: composing for film.
+But their speciality was to compose music for films from the golden age of the silent era.
+Pioneers in the genre, they created gigantic and impressive cine-concerts, an exercise to which many musicians are now accustomed, but which, at the time, was a real event.
+They opened the series with Murnau's Nosferatu, followed by Faust by the same director, and then introduced audiences to Benjamin Christensen's marvellous Häxan, at a time when the film was invisible.
+This was followed by soundtracks for Fritz Lang's Metropolis, Jean Epstein's The Fall of the House of Usher and Dziga Vertov's The Man with the Camera.
+These cine-concerts are true stage experiences.
+Art Zoyd doesn't just play the music of a film, hiding behind or next to the screen, but stages himself in a spectacular, sometimes grandiloquent manner, creating a living spectacle where image and sound are in constant communication.
+The films have thus emerged from their programmed museification to find a salvific contemporary resonance.

-So we hear some Art Zoyd, excerpts from Les Espaces Inquiets, Phase IV, a remix of Marathonnerre I, and reinterpretations of two of his best songs: Unsex Me Here and Baboon's Blood, the original versions of which were on the Berlin CD release.
-Zaboitzeff composed a lot for Art Zoyd, he and Hourbette being the two masterminds of the project, but he has voluntarily chosen to under-represent this prolific part of his career, privileging the recordings that are probably less known by the public.
-The box set also offers us two excellent tracks of Aria Primitiva, a trio formed with Cécile Thévenot and Nadia Ratsimandresy and offering syncopated electronic atmospheres, or ambient, of any beauty; as well as six tracks of the Zaboitzeff & Crew project, the crew in question being composed of Gerda Rippel and Sandrine Rohrmoser.
-The main part is logically dedicated to his solo works.
-Because, in a more and more confidential way, and since the inaugural Prométhée, Thierry Zaboitzeff signed with his name alone about twenty albums.
-We rediscover with a lot of interest extracts of the excellent Dr. Zab & His Robotic Strings Orchestra (1992) or Heartbeat (1997), from which comes the superb El Amor Brujo (Live), one of the most exciting pieces of the box set.
+We hear Art Zoyd, excerpts from Les Espaces Inquiets, Phase IV, a remix of Marathonnerre I, and reinterpretations of two of his best songs: Unsex Me Here and Baboon's Blood, whose original versions appeared on the Berlin CD version.
+Zaboitzeff composed a great deal for Art Zoyd, he and Hourbette being the two masterminds behind the project, but he has deliberately chosen to under-represent this prolific part of his career, favoring recordings that are probably less well known to the public.
+The boxed set also features two excellent tracks by Aria Primitiva, a trio formed with Cécile Thévenot and Nadia Ratsimandresy and offering syncopated, ambient electronic atmospheres of the utmost beauty; as well as six tracks from the Zaboitzeff & Crew project, the crew in question being made up of Gerda Rippel and Sandrine Rohrmoser.
+The bulk of the album is devoted to his solo work.
+Since his inaugural Prométhée, Thierry Zaboitzeff has released almost twenty albums under his own name.
+We're delighted to rediscover extracts from the excellent Dr. Zab & His Robotic Strings Orchestra (1992) and Heartbeat (1997), from which comes the superb El Amor Brujo (Live), one of the box set's most exciting tracks.

 Franck Marguin